Chimera-tools/ChimPipe/docs/source/manual.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Two tabular text files with the detected (``${outDir}/chimericJunctions_${sample_id}.txt``) and filtered out (``${outDir}/chimericJunctions_filtered_${sample_id}.txt``) chimeric splice junctions from your RNA-seq dataset.
 They consist on rows of 35 fields, where each row corresponds to a chimeric junction and each field contains a piece of information about the chimera.
 Here is a brief description of the 35 fields (most relevant fields highlighted in bold):

 1. **juncCoord** - Position of the chimeric splice junction in the genome described as follows: chrA"_"coordA"_"strandA":"chrB"_"coordB"_"strandB.
-E. g., "chr4_90653092_+\:chr17_22023757_-" is a chimeric junction between the position 90653092 of chromosome 4 in plus strand, and the position 22023757 of chromosome chr17 in minus strand.
+E. g. ``chr4_90653092_+:chr17_22023757_-`` is a chimeric junction between the position 90653092 of chromosome 4 in plus strand, and the position 22023757 of chromosome chr17 in minus strand.
 Junction coordinates defined using 1-based system.

 2. **type** - Type of chimeric splice junction.
 Junctions classified in 5 different categories: